Intelligence Center of Excellence competes in TRADOC Best Squad Competition 2024

-During the TRADOC Best Squad Competition at Fort Leonard Wood, Missouri, the Intelligence Center of Excellence Best Squad conducts portions of the E3B medical lanes Aug.
-14, 2024.
+During the TRADOC Best Squad Competition at Fort Leonard Wood, Missouri, the Intelligence Center of Excellence Best Squad conducts portions of the E3B patrol lanes Aug.
+15, 2024.
 U.S. Army Sgt.
-Michael Robison from the Intelligence Center of Excellence treats a simulated casualty.
+Michael Robison from the Intelligence Center of Excellence inputs data into a Defense Advanced GPS Receiver (DAGR).

 |Date Taken: